 Contact the Orthopedic Oncologist Specialist

-Dr. Daniel C. Allison is uniquely qualified to treat benign tumors and the impact they could have on musculoskeletal structures.
+Dr. Daniel C. Allison is uniquely qualified to treat benign soft tissue tumors and the impact they could have on musculoskeletal structures.
 Dr. Allison is renowned for limb preservation leading multi-disciplinary teams to coordinate the best possible treatment plan.
 Call today to schedule a personal consultation at (310) 730-8008, or use our online contact form to connect to a sarcoma tumor specialist in Los Angeles.Contact An Oncology Surgeon